-Best Buy, Kohl's, Trader Joe's and Walmart are four companies that created several new initiatives to hold Amazon at bay -- or at least to improve their competitive posture against the retail giant, Austin said.
+Best Buy, Kohl's, Trader Joe's and Walmart are four companies that created several new digital initiatives to hold Amazon at bay -- or at least to improve their competitive posture against the retail giant, Austin said.
 Those strategies were the following:

 - Best Buy decided to defeat or reduce showrooming, which is people checking out the goods in the store before ordering the same on their phones.
 Best Buy achieved this by creating stores within a store for key suppliers.

 - Kohl's decided to increase store foot traffic and revenue by setting up in-store Amazon return centers.

 - Trader Joe's continued to invest in unconventional merchandizing and supply chain optimizations.